chrisdewa/dpytools/README.md

 - [F. A. Q.](https://github.com/chrisdewa/dpytools/blob/master/docs/FAQ.md) and examples

 # Status of the project
-Early development.
+Beta.
+All functions have been tested but new tools are frequently added.
+Breaking changes may come depending on changes on API or discord.
-Only use in production after extensive testing.
+Use in production only after extensive testing.
-Expect breaking changes with future updates

 # Contributing
 Feel free to make a pull request or rise any issues.